 Screening: After carefully explaining procedures and risks, informed consent will be obtained from all subjects.
-Eligibility will be assessed with clinical history, physical exam, questionnaires, functional testing, and a number of laboratory tests including blood count, metabolic panel, hemoglobin A1c, uric acid levels, lipid profile, thyroid function, coagulation panel, urinalysis, urine toxicology drug screening, hepatitis B and C screening, HIV test, DEXA scan, and a stress test.
-An OGTT will also be performed, and may involve the use of tracer methodology (U-C13 glucose) to better describe glucose kinetics.
-Habitual physical activity will be measured using both StepWatch Activity Monitors (SAM) and pedometers for approximately 1 week during the screening process.
+Eligibility will be assessed with clinical history, physical exam, questionnaires, functional testing, DEXA scan and a number of laboratory tests including blood count, metabolic panel, uric acid, lipid profile, coagulation panel, hemoglobin A1c, Hepatitis B and C, HIV test, urinalysis and urine toxicology drug screening.
+The subjects will arrive fasting for their screening visits for blood measures.
+An OGTT will be performed, which may involve the use of U-13C glucose tracer to better characterize glucose metabolism.
+Habitual physical activity will be measured using both StepWatch Activity Monitors (SAM) and pedometers for 1 week during the screening process.
+Rescreening of subjects who did not meet inclusion criteria for reasons that may resolve over time as determined by the investigator is allowed (e.g. dehydration, acute infections, medications, etc.).
+Subjects will be rescreened within 3 months and only 1 rescreen will be allowed per subject.